oauthstuff/app2app-evolution/README.md

 the IDP app cannot change the activity before redirecting back to the RP app.
 That is a problem in cases where the IDP app uses different activities to log the user in or to request a 2-factor authentication.

+JJH: I don't follow this - if the iDP app wants to use extra activities, it can just retrieve the packageName in the first one and pass the string to the second activity?

 For this reason we do not recommend using ``startActivityForResult()`` because it takes away flexibility and does only provide a negligible amount of additional security.
 The only thing we lose is the ability to determine which app has called the IDP app.
 But since we can trust the redirect uri, we can make a secure redirection with this uri and the mechanics described above.

+JJH: ``startActivityForResult`` also has UX benefits I think, e.g. it guarantees the RP receives a result even if the iDP app crashes, and gives the RP the ability to terminate the activity with `finishActivity`

 ### User's Default Browser Selection Considerations
 The selection of any browser that the user has set as the default